shapely/shapely/docs/manual.rst

 Nearest points
 --------------

-The :func:`~shapely.ops.nearest_points` function in `shapely.ops` calculates the nearest points in a pair of geometries.
+The :func:`~shapely.ops.nearest_points` function in `shapely.ops` calculates
+the nearest points in a pair of geometries.

 .. function:: shapely.ops.nearest_points(geom1, geom2)

    Returns a tuple of the nearest points in the input geometries.
 The points are returned in the same order as the input geometries.

+   `New in version 1.4.0`.

 .. code-block:: pycon